giocalitri/calichat/README.md

 docker-compose up
 ```

+Skip the nexrt section and go to #use-the-chat

 ### Without docker

 I am tempted to say "you are on your own".... but let's see if I can help.